 Here we go.
 It’s not text in legal English, but in my humble opinion a good cookie and privacy statement should readable by non-lawyers anyway.

-Cookies & 3rd party scripts are only used when it’s both need and you clicked something that needs it.
+Cookies & 3rd party scripts generally are only used when it’s both need and you clicked something that needs it or consented to it.

 This page itself doesn’t require cookies.
 However, since people are so adamant about convenience some cookies may used to store user settings and the fact you have accepted this Cookies & Privacy Statement at all.
 If you haven’t accepted it there’s no cookie stored.
 If you later decide to remove the cookies you can use the button below.